 He and Joyce married in 1987.

 Akhtar Zaman attended primary and secondary education in St. Albans then went onto gain a Bachelor of Science with Honours in Computer Science at the University of Hertfordshire.
-He has spent his working career with several multinational software companies both as technician and in a management capacity including the role of CEO for a start-up consultancy business.
-He has travelled for work to over 20 countries worldwide, experiencing many and varied cultures.
+He has spent his working career with several multinational software companies both as a technician and in a management capacity including the role of CEO for a start-up consultancy business.
+He has traveled for work to over 20 countries worldwide, experiencing many varied cultures.
 Akhtar is married and has a daughter and two sons who also live and work in Hertfordshire.

 Akhtar grew up in St. Albans and has been active from a young age with many voluntary organisations and charities.
 He has served and represented the Muslim and Asian communities over the past 30 years on various committees; currently, this includes being a trustee and chairman of two organisations.
 Areas of interest include Faith Groups Collaboration, Youth Enablement Initiatives, Helping the Disadvantaged, Community Integrations/Relations, Promotion of Digital initiatives especially in the community.

 In 2020, Akhtar became a governor of a Special Needs school in St. Albans – Heathlands School, and a Trustee for a Computer Training charity – Computer Friendly.
 He is also a trustee with Citizens Advice (CASTAD) in St Albans and the president of the South Asian Heritage Association (SAHA) which is part of One Vision in Watford.